brewst001/domains/README.md

 #Highlights:

-Listen only for queries from the local Pi-hole installation (on port 5353) Listen for both UDP and TCP requests
+Listen only for queries from the local Pi-hole installation (on port 5353)<br>
+Listen for both UDP and TCP requests<br>
-Verify DNSSEC signatures, discarding BOGUS domains Apply a few security and privacy tricks
+Verify DNSSEC signatures, discarding BOGUS domains<br>
+Apply a few security and privacy tricks<br>

 This next section has you edit the file loacted at: /etc/unbound/unbound.conf.d/pi-hole.conf